Advances and challenges in single-molecule electron transport: Model based analytical results

-\paragraph*{Phenomenology of the TIKM.} Based on the previous discussion, three regimes can be distinguished \cite{Varma2002}: \begin{enumerate} \item[(i)] At strong antiferromagnetic coupling, $I\gg k_\mathrm B \temp_\mathrm K$, both spins are locked into a singlet state.
-The two impurities then act merely as a potential scatterer \item[(ii)] In the opposite limit of a strong ferro-magnetic coupling, $I \ll -k_\mathrm B \temp_\mathrm K$, the two spins behave as a compound spin-one object.
+(i) At strong antiferromagnetic coupling, $I\gg k_\mathrm B \temp_\mathrm K$, both spins are locked into a singlet state.
+The two impurities then act merely as a potential scatterer.

+(ii) In the opposite limit of a strong ferro-magnetic coupling, $I \ll -k_\mathrm B \temp_\mathrm K$, the two spins behave as a compound spin-one object.
 If only a single screening channel applies (we specify this condition for molecular junctions in the paragraph below), the Kondo physics is of the \emph{underscreened} type.
-Full Kondo screening is achieved close to $\temp=0$ if a second channel is present. \item[(iii)] For intermediate coupling $|I| \approx k_\mathrm B \temp_\mathrm K$ we have a transition regime.
-The nature of the transition depends on the number of applicable screening channels \cite{Vojta2006,Logan2009}. \end{enumerate}
+Full Kondo screening is achieved close to $\temp=0$ if a second channel is present.

+(iii) For intermediate coupling $|I| \approx k_\mathrm B \temp_\mathrm K$ we have a transition regime.
+The nature of the transition depends on the number of applicable screening channels \cite{Vojta2006,Logan2009}.

-As exemplified above, the number of screening channels is an important parameter that discriminates between different classes of low-energy behaviors \cite{Nozieres1980}.
+The number of screening channels (i.e. number of available Fermi-surfaces) is an important parameter that discriminates between different classes of low-energy behaviors \cite{Nozieres1980}.
 In a generic molecular junction the molecule usually couples to a three-dimensional electrode rather than to single-channel wire.
 Therefore, one might suspect that in molecular junctions a description in terms of a two channel model is more generic.
 While this is true in principle, this does not imply that the underscreened Kondo effect is irrelevant in molecular junctions.
 Namely, the two channels will not be fully equivalent.
 Even small differences in atomistic energy scales will in general lead to significant differences in the Kondo-temperatures associated with each individual channel.
 The reason is the exponential sensitivity of $\temp_\mathrm K$ to atomistic energy scales.
 Therefore, with lowering temperature a wide pre-asymptotic regime exists exhibiting underscreened Kondo correlations even though the molecule is not coupled to a single-channel wire \cite{Jayaprakash1981,Posazhennikova2005}.\footnote{A hallmark of the underscreened Kondo state is the spin degeneracy of the ground state.
 In electron transport setups, the degeneracy manifests by the strong splitting of the Kondo peak in a weak magnetic field \cite{Roch2009}.}

 If only a single conduction channel needs to be taken into account, a quantum phase transition (QPT) appears in the intermediate regime (iii).
 The transition separates an underscreened Kondo state (doublet ground-state) from the singlet, regime (i) \cite{Vojta2002}.
 A particular manifestation of the QPT in the transport is the appearance of a dip in the density of states on the singlet side due to two-stage Kondo screening \cite{Hofstetter2001}.
 The width of the dip is a dynamically generated energy scale $\temp^*\propto \exp \left(-k_\mathrm B \temp_\mathrm K / |I-I_\mathrm c|\right )$, where $I_\mathrm c$ is the value of $I$ at which the QPT occurs.